mariuszdotnet/minimal/_posts/2017-06-20-vsts-private-build-agents-arm.md

 ![ARM Template]({{ site.url }}/assets/images/vsts-agent-fig2.png)

-The ARM Template “azuredeploy.json” file does the following:
+The ARM Template [`azuredeploy.json`](https://github.com/mariuszdotnet/vsts-hosted-agents/blob/master/azuredeploy.json) file does the following:
 -	Creates the Azure VM and deploys it into the existing vNet and subnet you provided
--	Executes the custom script extension which calls the “installvstsagent.ps1” file that does all the heavy lifting.
+-	Executes the custom script extension which calls the [`installvstsagent.ps1`](https://github.com/mariuszdotnet/vsts-hosted-agents/blob/master/installvstsagent.ps1) file that does all the heavy lifting.
 It downloads the latest agent, installs the agent, configures the agent and registers it with the existing VSTS Pool you have specified in the ARM Template parameters file.

-Note: the script currently downloads the “installvstsagent.ps1” from a public GitHub URL.
+**Note:** the script currently downloads the [`installvstsagent.ps1`](https://github.com/mariuszdotnet/vsts-hosted-agents/blob/master/installvstsagent.ps1) from a public GitHub URL.
 To make it more secure you could get the file from an Azure Storage Account.
 Also, all the parameters/secrets could be tokenized into the configuration file and/or retrieved from Azure Key Vault.

 Assuming everything funtions properly, in 5 to 10 minutes you should be able to see the registered Private Agent in your VSTS Agent Pool.

 ![Agent Pool with Private Agent]({{ site.url }}/assets/images/vsts-agent-fig3.png)

 [back]({{ site.baseurl }}{% link index.md %})